Shirley Carter: Storylines

-In early 2020, Dennis goes to live with Shirley following Sharon’s affair with Keanu Taylor (Danny Walters).
+In early 2020, Dennis goes to live with Shirley following Sharon's affair with Keanu Taylor (Danny Walters).
 With Phil away and Dennis angry at Sharon, Shirley comforts and supports Dennis and is upset when he dies later in the year.
 She later befriends Gray Atkins (Toby-Alexander Smith) when she talks him out of killing himself and his children following the death of his wife Chantelle Atkins.
-Shirley moves in with Gray to support him and Tina joins them, to Gray’s chagrin.
+Shirley moves in with Gray to support him and Tina joins them, to Gray's chagrin.
 Tina eventually works out that Gray killed Chantelle and so, Gray murders her on Boxing Day 2020.
 The Carters believe that Tina has fled Walford following an attack on Ian Beale (Adam Woodyatt) but the real culprits are Phil and Sharon.
-When Tina’s corpse is unearthed a year and a half later, Shirley blames them both for Tina’s death and is heartbroken by her murder, believing that if Tina hadn’t been framed, then the series of events leading to her murder would not have happened.
+When Tina's corpse is unearthed a year and a half later, Shirley blames them both for Tina's death and is heartbroken by her murder, believing that if Tina hadn't been framed, then the series of events leading to her murder would not have happened.
 Shirley and Gray confront each other after Shirley discovers that he murdered Tina and Chantelle.
 Shirley herself is nearly killed by Gray, when he hits her over the head with the leg of a bar stool.
-This results in her falling unconscious and her head bleeding, however she recovers and Gray is arrested.
+This results in her falling unconscious and her head bleeding; however, she recovers and Gray is arrested.

 When Mick starts a relationship with local schemer Janine Butcher (Charlie Brooks), Shirley suspects her motives and tries to reunite Mick and Linda, despite her animosity with the latter.
 Shirley is convinced that Janine is hiding something and is proven right when she realises that Janine framed Linda for a car crash that Janine caused.
-She causes a disturbance at Mick and Janine’s wedding and is distraught days later when Mick disappears and is presumed dead, this results in Shirley leaving Walford with Lady Di to stay with Carly and her grandson.
+She causes a disturbance at Mick and Janine's wedding and is distraught days later when Mick disappears and is presumed dead, this results in Shirley leaving Walford with Lady Di to stay with Carly and her grandson.
+Some months later, Carly sends a photo of Shirley to Linda with Dean in the background, revealing that Shirley has reconnected with Dean.
+When Dean returns to Walford later in the year, he claims that the deaths of Tina and Mick caused Shirley to be admitted into a psychiatric ward and that Shirley was so unwell that she wasn't even speaking.
+Dean also claims that the lack of contact from Carly and Linda contributed to this.